-It’s hard to remember a time when double tapping perfectly filtered photos on Instagram or checking friends updates hourly on Facebook wasn’t a distinct part of our everyday routine.
-But imagine being surrounded by social media your whole life and not even having the chance to grow up without it?
+It’s hard to remember a time when hours scrolling on your ‘For You’ tab on TikTok or Reels on Instagram wasn’t a distinct part of our everyday routine.
+But imagine being surrounded by social media your whole life and not even having the chance to grow up without it.
 Well, that’s exactly the reality for most of Generation Z, who have never experienced life without the constant influence of some form of social networking platform.

 While the question ‘Has social media made us anti-social?’ often comes up in conversation, do we ever think to question if the apps we use to share all the details of our life have lasting effects on our overall health?

 A report published by the McKinsey Health Institute found that while some aspects of Gen Z’s social media use felt negative it also aided with finding mental health support and connectivity.

 The study, which involved a survey of more than 42,000 respondents in 26 countries, analysed differences and similarities across generations and countries with the hope of informing a broader dialogue around Gen Z mental health.